Kiritow/OCAudioServer/README.md

 grab install audiostreamer
 ```

-You might have to run it with `-f` or `-cn` option or run `grab update` before it.
+You might have to run it with `-f` or `--cn` option or run `grab update` before it.

 ## Notice

 This AudioServer is started on localhost at port 59612.

 By default, [OpenComputers](https://github.com/MightyPirates/OpenComputers) does not allow connecting to localhost.
-You can remove anything in section `opencomputers.internet.blacklist` from `.minecraft/config/opencomputers/settings.conf` to enable it.
+You can remove everything in section `opencomputers.internet.blacklist` from `.minecraft/config/opencomputers/settings.conf` to change the behavior.